 where $g\equiv \det(g_{\mu\nu})$.
 We multiply equation~\eqref{gcont} with the co-variant volume element $\sqrt{-g}\d^4 x$ to obtain

-$\partial_t$ and $\partial_{\phi}$ are not relevant sue to the stationarity and axisymmetry.
-Also due to the assumption of non-existence of convection current along any non-equitorial direction, no non-zero terms involving $v^{\theta}$ (for spheriacal polar co-ordinate) or $v^z$ (for flow studied within the framework of cylindrical co-ordinate) may be obtained.
-One thus have
+Note that $\partial_t$ and $\partial_{\phi}$ are not relevant due to the stationarity and axisymmetry. following the assumption of non-existence of a convection current along any non-equatorial direction, no non-zero terms involving $v^{\theta}$ (for spherical polar co-ordinates) or $v^z$ (for flow studied within the framework of cylindrical co-ordinates) may be considered.
+We have

 for accretion studied using the spherical polar co-ordinate and for accretion studied using the cylindrical co-ordinate.